We had the good fortune of connecting with Peter Polyak and we’ve shared our conversation below.

 Hi Peter, can you tell us more about your background and the role it’s played in shaping who you are today?

 Our origin is the micro community itself that we were raised in and by.
 I believe we were born with our own characteristics that specify the person we are.
 However, the way that person copes with Life that is deeply affected by the “tribe” that gives home to the person.
 I had the chance to hear about all corners of the Globe from my Father who traveled and lived in all Continents except the Antarctic.
 He raised me with disciplines to follow the rules whatever happens.
 I was also lucky to have my Mom teaching about unconditional love and limitless dreams.
-It was (it still is) difficult to release the deeply burned in behavior of adequacy to all Life and each fellow human in it, but only when we start trying to be good enough for others we start discovering ourselves.
+It was (it still is) difficult to release the deeply burned in behavior of adequacy to all Life and each fellow human in it, but only when we stop trying to be good enough for everyone we start discovering ourselves.
 Most of my decisions that felt great and set me free were made by me going against some or a lot of disagreements and advices.
 Asking opinions are natural, may feel safe and definitely smart thing.
 We must learn though how to listen to our gut and emotional vibrations that make us feel good about an upcoming choice we have to make on our own path.
 Leaving Hungary, my home, felt natural knowing my father’s past.
 He was against it.
 Moving to Florida I felt at home immediately, and reminded me how my Mom let me go with hidden fear and encouraging smile.
 For some it’s easy, for some it’s very difficult to keep reminding ourselves to the smile we carry deep down.
 I had to recognize, that as much I can remember that smile which means this unconditional love and the moment of brave life, as much freedom I experience in Life stepping forward by my own will.
 This I thank for both of my parents, since I probably needed the chains of my father to slowly learn the power of bravely embracing life.
 I know this well already, yet learning each day from zero how different is to know the way, and walking on it.

 Can you open up a bit about your work and career?
 We’re big fans and we’d love for our community to learn more about your work.